Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Introduction

 However, consider the common setting in which the signal contains regions of density high enough to occlude X-rays, such as the metal implants used in dental crowns and artificial joints.
 Such high-density regions produce nonlinear measurements for which the Fourier slice theorem, and standard compressed sensing results, no longer hold.
 In practice, tomographic reconstruction algorithms that assume a linear projection as the measurement model produce streak-like artifacts around high-density regions, potentially obscuring otherwise measurable and meaningful signal.

 To avoid such artifacts, in this paper we consider a nonlinear measurement model, which correctly models signals with arbitrary density. \Cref{eq:linear} then becomes:

 where the exponential nonlinearity accounts for occlusion and is due to the Beer-Lambert Law.
 In practice, the partial occlusions captured by \cref{eq:nonlinear} are commonly incorporated into a linear model by inverting the nonlinearity, converting raw measurements $y_{i}$ from \cref{eq:nonlinear} into processed measurements $\hat y_{i} = -\ln(1-y_{i})$ for which \cref{eq:linear} holds.
-Indeed, this logarithmic preprocessing step is built into commercial CT scanners \citep{fu2016comparison}, though some additional preprocessing for calibration and denoising is often performed before the logarithm.
+Indeed, this logarithmic preprocessing step is built into commercial CT scanners \cite{fu2016comparison}, though some additional preprocessing for calibration and denoising is often performed before the logarithm.
 The logarithm is well-conditioned for $y_{i} \approx 0$ but becomes numerically unstable as $y_{i}$ approaches unity, which corresponds to total X-ray absorption.
 This is particularly problematic for rays that pass through high-density materials, such as metal, as well as for very low-dose CT scans that use fewer X-ray photons.

 Instead, we study reconstruction through direct inversion of \cref{eq:nonlinear} via iterative gradient descent.
-We optimize a squared loss function over these nonlinear measurements $y_i$, which is optimal for the case of Gaussian measurement noise---though extending this analysis to more realistic noise models is also of interest \citep{fu2016comparison}.
+We optimize a squared loss function over these nonlinear measurements $y_i$, which is optimal for the case of Gaussian measurement noise---though extending this analysis to more realistic noise models is also of interest \cite{fu2016comparison}.
 By avoiding the ill-conditioned logarithm of a near-zero measurement, this approach is well-suited to CT reconstruction with low-dose X-rays as well as CT reconstruction with reduced metal artifacts.
 However, direct reconstruction through \cref{eq:nonlinear} is more challenging than reconstruction through the linearized \cref{eq:linear}, because the resulting loss function is nonconvex.
-While the linear inverse problem defined by \cref{eq:linear} can be solved in closed form by methods such as Filtered Back Projection \citep{radon1917, ctbook, fbp_book}, the nonlinear inverse problem defined by \cref{eq:nonlinear} requires an iterative solution to a nonconvex optimization problem.
-We show that gradient descent with appropriate stepsize successfully recovers the global optimum of this nonconvex objective, suggesting that direct optimization through \cref{eq:nonlinear} is a viable and desirable alternative to current methods that use \cref{eq:linear}.
+While the linear inverse problem defined by \cref{eq:linear} can be solved in closed form by methods such as Filtered Back Projection \cite{radon1917, ctbook, fbp_book}, the nonlinear inverse problem defined by \cref{eq:nonlinear} requires an iterative solution to a nonconvex optimization problem.
+We show that gradient descent with appropriate stepsize successfully recovers the global optimum of this nonconvex objective, providing theoretical grounding for reconstruction methods based on \cref{eq:nonlinear} as a desirable alternative to traditional methods based on \cref{eq:linear}.